mehul422/power-outages-us/README.md

 To better understand the missingness and determine if these variables can be considered MAR (Missing At Random), additional contextual data could help clarify the reasons behind the missingness.
 For instance, investigating whether missing values in these columns are more frequent during specific types of events (e.g., large-scale natural disasters vs. localized outages) could provide further insight.

-- Missingness Dependency
+- Missingness Dependency:

 In our missingness exploration, we performed permutation tests to examine whether missingness in specific columns could be classified as MAR (Missing At Random) or MCAR (Missing Completely At Random).
 We focused on the column "CAUSE.CATEGORY.DETAIL", which has a significant proportion of missing data, and compared it against other variables with high missingness, such as "OUTAGE.DURATION", "DEMAND.LOSS.MW", and "CUSTOMERS.AFFECTED".
 The goal was to assess whether the missing data in CAUSE.CATEGORY.DETAIL can be explained by other variables, thus qualifying it as MAR.

 The permutation test results are as follows:

-- Outage Duration:
+Outage Duration:

 The p-value for the permutation test comparing missingness in CAUSE.CATEGORY.DETAIL to OUTAGE.DURATION is 0.080.
 This is above our chosen significance level of 0.05, meaning that we cannot conclude that missing data in CAUSE.CATEGORY.DETAIL is MAR with respect to OUTAGE.DURATION.

-- Demand Loss (MW):
+Demand Loss (MW):

 Similarly, the p-value for CAUSE.CATEGORY.DETAIL and DEMAND.LOSS.MW is also 0.080, which is not statistically significant at the 0.05 level.
 Thus, we cannot classify missing data in CAUSE.CATEGORY.DETAIL as MAR with respect to DEMAND.LOSS.MW either.

-- Customers Affected:
+Customers Affected:

 The permutation test comparing CAUSE.CATEGORY.DETAIL to CUSTOMERS.AFFECTED yields a p-value of 0.39, which is even higher, indicating that there is no significant relationship between missing data in CAUSE.CATEGORY.DETAIL and CUSTOMERS.AFFECTED.

-- Total Sale (Total Electricity Consumption):
+Total Sale (Total Electricity Consumption):

 However, when we compare the missingness in CAUSE.CATEGORY.DETAIL to TOTAL.SALE (Total electricity consumption in the state), the p-value is 0.00, which is statistically significant at the 0.05 level.
 This indicates that missingness in CAUSE.CATEGORY.DETAIL is MAR with respect to TOTAL.SALE.
 The pattern we observe is that when CAUSE.CATEGORY.DETAIL is missing, there is a much higher total electricity consumption in the state compared to when it is not missing.
 This suggests that states with low electricity consumption (low TOTAL.SALE) might experience smaller outages, for which detailed causes are less likely to be recorded.
 On the other hand, states with high electricity consumption have larger outages and more comprehensive reporting standards, increasing the likelihood of detailed cause records.